Christopher Moltisanti: Season 4

 To protect himself from prosecution, Tony makes Chris the main contact in criminal dealings.
 He then bonds his nephew to him by having him murder the recently retired Lieutenant Detective Barry Haydu, after telling Chris that Haydu had murdered his father.
 Christopher confronts Haydu at his home and Haydu denies having heard of Dickie Moltisanti and claimed that someone was "obviously" setting him up.
 However, he inadvertently admitted knowing Dickie Moltisanti by stating "Look, whoever told you I had anything to do with his death is lying!", before Christopher ever mentioned Dickie's death, whom Haydu supposedly did not even know.

 Haydu's last words before he is killed by Christopher are "I'm sorry!" indicating that he was likely responsible.
 In "No Show", Chris is made acting capo of Paulie's crew while Paulie is imprisoned on a gun charge, being awarded a no-show job at the Esplanade construction site.
 His promotion irks Patsy, who has seniority.
 The two come to blows over Patsy's continued theft from the construction site, despite orders from Tony.
-Silvio was actually the guiding force behind Patsy's actions, as he was also jealous of Chris' promotion.
+Silvio was actually the guiding force behind Patsy's actions, as he was also jealous of Chris's promotion.

-Chris' drug use spirals out of control following his temporary promotion.
+Chris's drug use spirals out of control following his temporary promotion.
 When Tony calls upon him to dispose of Ralph Cifaretto's body, he realizes that Chris is high on heroin.
 Although they successfully hide the body, Tony decides his nephew needs help.
 Later, Chris is carjacked by a Puerto Rican gang while trying to buy heroin.
 When Chris physically abuses Adriana, Tony organizes an intervention.
 However, the meeting ends badly when it is revealed that Chris had accidentally killed Adriana's dog by sitting on it when high.
 Tony, whose beloved racehorse was killed in a fire set by Ralph, becomes very angry.
 He insists Chris go into rehab and assigns Patsy to guard him.

-Following Chris' successful rehabilitation, Tony entrusts him with the planned hit on Carmine Lupertazzi; Chris contracts the job out to Credenzo Curtis and Stanley Johnson, Black gang members and drug dealers who he had known from his period of heroin abuse.
+Following Chris's successful rehabilitation, Tony entrusts him with the planned hit on Carmine Lupertazzi; Chris contracts the job out to Credenzo Curtis and Stanley Johnson, Black gang members and drug dealers who he had known from his period of heroin abuse.
 When the job is called off and Tony urges him to make sure it can't be traced to them, Chris has Benny Fazio and Peter "Bissell" LaRosa shoot Curtis and Johnson to death while he waits in his car watching over the hit.
 Fazio and La Rosa steal back the money Chris had given Curtis and Johnson, which they believed was payment for the hit they were tasked with.